EOSIO/eosio-swift/README.md

 ## RPC: Using the Default RPC Provider

 EOSIO Swift includes a default RPC Provider implementation ([`EosioRpcProvider`](Sources/EosioSwift/EosioRpcProvider/EosioRpcProvider.swift)) for communicating with EOSIO nodes using the [EOSIO RPC API](https://developers.eos.io/eosio-nodeos/reference).
 Alternate RPC providers can be used assuming they conform to the minimal [`EosioRpcProviderProtocol`](Sources/EosioSwift/EosioRpcProviderProtocol/EosioRpcProviderProtocol.swift).
-The core EOSIO SDK for Swift library depends only on the five RPC endpoints set forth in that Protocol.
+The core EOSIO SDK for Swift library depends only on five of the six RPC endpoints set forth in that Protocol. `pushTransaction` is no longer used by the core library but has been retained for backwards compatibility.
 Other endpoints, however, are exposed in the default [`EosioRpcProvider`](Sources/EosioSwift/EosioRpcProvider/EosioRpcProvider.swift).

 Calls can be made to any of the available endpoints as follows: